 - 2 teaspoons freshly grated ginger

-- 4 cups cooked Coconut Sticky Rice Get the recipe here.
+- 4 cups cooked Coconut Sticky Rice (click here for the recipe)

 Peel 2 of the peaches, remove the pits, and cut them into large chunks.
 Place them in a food processor fitted with the blade attachment or a blender, and purée them until smooth, about 30 seconds.

-Mix the honey, soy sauce, and ginger into the peach purée, and add the mixture to a baking dish, about 8 X 8-inches, or a heavy-duty zip-lock bag.
+Mix the honey, soy sauce, and ginger into the peach purée, and add the mixture to a 9 x 13 x 2 inch baking dish.
 (This is a very thick marinade.)

-Add the salmon to the marinade in either the baking dish or zip-lock bag.
-If you're using the dish, if necessary, cut the salmon into large pieces to fit.
-Be sure all of the salmon is well coated with the marinade, cover with plastic wrap (if using the dish), and place in the refrigerator for 1 hour.
+Add the salmon to the marinade in either the baking dish.
+Be sure all of the salmon is well coated with the marinade, cover with plastic wrap and place in the refrigerator for 1 hour.

-You can grill or sauté the salmon.
-Preheat the grill or sauté pan and place the salmon on a large plate, wiping off most, but not all, of the excess marinade.
-Season both sides of the salmon with salt and pepper and then place on the grill or in the pan.
+Lightly coat the bottom of a large sauté pan with the oil and place it over medium heat.
+Place the salmon on a large plate, wiping off most, but not all, of the excess marinade.
+Season both sides with salt and pepper and then place them in the pan.
 You should hear a sizzling sound -- if you don't it's not hot enough.
 Wait for the sizzle!
-Grill or sauté the salmon just until it's cooked through, a couple of minutes per side.
+Sauté just until it's cooked through, a couple of minutes per side.
 (It should remain translucent in the very center.)
 Set aside to cool completely.

 Peel and cut the avocado into bite-sized pieces.
 (Here's how to peel and cut an avocado.)
 Place the avocado in a large mixing bowl and add the scallions.
 Then wash and dry the 2 remaining peaches, cut them into bite-sized pieces, and add them to the bowl.
 Once the salmon has cooled, using your hands, break it into bite-sized pieces and add it to the bowl as well.
 Gently mix to combine.